Nadesri/happy-birthday-nat-2018/README.md

-Starter-Simple-Menu
+Nat's birthday 2018
 ===================
-A starter project for a simple menu.
-Ready for quick demo and iteration.
-Also will strive for style-agnostic DOM.
+A simple gift for my sister's birthday.

 Demonstration
 -------------
-A GitHub project page can be found at the following URL: https://nadesri.github.io/starter-website-menu/
+A GitHub project page can be found at the following URL: https://nadesri.github.io/happy-birthday-nat-2018